synologistical/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

 ### -PreferredLanguage
 The preferred language for the organization.
-Should follow ISO 639-1 Code; for example en.
+Should follow ISO 639-1 Code; for example, en.

 ```yaml
 Type: System.String